PratikDokhe/sql-project1-data-warehouse-project/README.md

 - **Sales Trends**

 ### About Me:
-- I am Pratik Dokhe, I am a Passionate Learner and working as a Data Engineer in Accenture.
+- I am Pratik Dokhe, I am a Passionate Learner and working as a Data Engineer at Accenture.
 - This is My First SQL Server Project.

 Linkedin: www.linkedin.com/in/pratik-dokhe